Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Expressiveness

 \subsection{Expressiveness of the $\frag{1}{0}$ fragment}

-In the case of $\frag{1}{0}$, a definable language $L$ always satisfies $L\subseteq (a_1^*\cdots a_n^*)^\ell$ for some $\ell\in\N$.
+A language $L$ definable in $\frag{1}{0}$ always satisfies $L\subseteq (a_1^*\cdots a_n^*)^\ell$ for some $\ell\in\N$.
 Hence, it can be described by the set of vectors that contain the occurring exponents.
 As can be derived from results in \cref{complexity}, these sets are always semilinear.
 In this section, we provide a decidable characterization of the semilinear sets that are expressible in this way.
 Stating the characterization requires some terminology.

 Let $V$ be a set of variables.
 By $\N^V$, we denote the set of mappings $V\to\N$.
 By a \emph{partition of $V$}, we mean a set $P=\{V_1,\ldots,V_n\}$ of subsets $V_1,\ldots,V_n\subseteq V$ such that $V_i\cap V_j=\emptyset$ for $i\ne j$ and $V_1\cup \cdots\cup V_n=V$.
 If $U\cap V=\emptyset$ and $\alpha\in \N^U$, $\beta\in\N^V$, we write $\alpha\times\beta$ for the map $\gamma\in\N^{U\cup V}$ such that $\gamma|_U=\alpha$ and $\gamma|_V=\beta$.
 Furthermore, if $S\subseteq \N^U$, $T\subseteq \N^V$, then $S\times T=\{\alpha\times\beta \mid \alpha\in S,~ \beta\in T\}$.
 A semilinear set $S\subseteq \N^V$ is \emph{$P$-compatible} if it has a semilinear representation where each occurring period vector belongs to $\N^{V_i}$ for some $i\in[1,n]$.